chromiumembedded/cef/tools/distrib/linux/README.minimal.txt

 CONTENTS
 --------

+cmake       Contains CMake configuration files shared by all targets.

+include     Contains all required CEF header files.

+libcef_dll  Contains the source code for the libcef_dll_wrapper static library
+            that all applications using the CEF C++ API must link against.

 Release     Contains libcef.so and other components required to run the release
             version of CEF-based applications.
 By default these files should be placed in the same directory as the executable.